Peter Hunt AM

 In 2003, Mr Robb was awarded the office of the Order of Australia (AO) for his service to agriculture, politics and the community.
 As well, Mr Robb is the author of “Black Dog Daze: Public Life, Private Demons” (Melbourne University Publishing).

 Mr Robb has qualifications in Agricultural Science and a first-class Honours Degree in Economics, and lives in Sydney with his wife Maureen and has three adult children Tom, Joe and Pip.

 Nicholas Smedley is an experienced Investment Banker and M&A Advisor, with 14 years’ experience at UBS and KPMG.
 He has worked on M&A transactions in the UK, Hong Kong, China, and Australia with transactions ranging from the A$9bn defence of WMC Resources through to the investment of $65m into Catch.com.au.
 Has previously supported Mental Health charities with 6 years on the Haven Foundation Board.
 During Nicholas’ time at the Haven Foundation he helped deliver its first on balance sheet housing project in Frankston with a strong financial benefit to the Foundation.
-Nicholas currently oversees investments in the Property, Aged care, Technology and Medical Technology space.
+Nicholas currently oversees investments in the Property, Aged care, Technology and Medical Technology space and is Chairman of Respiri Limited (ASX: RSH).
 Key areas of expertise include M&A, Debt structuring, Corporate governance and innovation.
 He holds a Bachelor of Commerce from Monash University.